Jerar Encarnación slam in debut lifts Marlins over Mets

 RETURN

-Tommy Hunter pitched 1 2/3 innings for the Mets after the a 35-year-old right-hander recovered from back surgery that had sidelined him since May 18 last year.
-The 15-year big league veteran struck out two in a perfect eighth.
+Tommy Hunter, a 35-year-old right-hander, entered in the eighth for the Mets after recovering from back surgery that had sidelined him since May 18 last year.
+The 15-year big league veteran pitched 1 2/3 hitless innings, striking out two in a perfect eighth.

 TRAINER'S ROOM